 Born in Montgomery, Alabama, on 11 December 1926, Willie Mae Thornton’s father was a minister, and as a young girl, she and her six brothers and sisters frequently sang in his church.

 While still very young, she learned to play harmonica and drums, and by the age of 14 – following the death of her mother – she had left home to make her way in music.

 She travelled and sang throughout the South and when Sam Green’s Hot Harlem Revue came to town in 1941, Green hired her.
 She spent the next seven years on the road with the Revue, singing and dancing in clubs all through the South.

-In 1948 she settled in Houston and played with Louis Jordan’s band, Bobby Bland, Ray Charles and Little Junior Parker, among others.
+In 1948 she left the Revue in Texas and settled in Houston, playing with Louis Jordan’s band, Bobby Bland, Ray Charles and Little Junior Parker, among others.

 The following year she had her own #1 R&B hit with Hound Dog, recorded with the Otis band in Los Angeles.
 Elvis Presley‘s version (which was a #1 pop single in 1956) was directly influenced by Thornton’s 1953 recording of the song.

 Thornton moved to California in 1956 and was living in San Francisco when the Sixties blues revival brought her to the attention of young white singers like Janis Joplin.
 Thereafter, Big Mama was on the bill at most of the major jazz and blues festivals, both in the US and overseas.

 Ball and Chain, which was written by Thornton, was recorded by Janis Joplin in 1968.
 But Big Mama herself never profited: “Didn’t get no money from them at all,” she once commented.
 “Everybody livin’ in a house but me.
 I’m just livin’.”

 Big Mama Thornton died of a heart attack in Los Angeles on 25 July 1984.
 She was 57-years-old and died alone and broke in a boarding house.